tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * **Note:** Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-* The time tracker for this lesson can be found here: [Time Tracker](TimeTracker.xlsx).
+* The Time Tracker for this lesson can be found here: [Time Tracker](TimeTracker.xlsx).

 ---

 ### 1. Instructor Do: Welcome Class (5 min)

-Day 2 introduces students to tree-based algorithms and Ensemble Learners such as Random Forests and Gradient Boosted Trees.
+Day 2 introduces students to tree-based algorithms and ensemble learners such as random forests and gradient boosted trees.
 Students will get experience applying this new family of machine learning algorithms to a variety of classification problems.
-This will also tie in with day 3 as a potential solution to imbalanced classes, which will be seen later in the lesson.
+This will also tie in with Day 3 as a potential solution to imbalanced classes, which will be seen later in the lesson.

-Open the lesson slides and welcome students to day 2 by highlighting the following:
+Open the lesson slides and welcome students to Day 2 by highlighting the following:

 * Today, a new family of machine learning algorithms is going to be introduced: _tree-based algorithms_.

-* tree-based algorithms are supervised learning methods that are mostly used for classifications and regression problems.
+* Tree-based algorithms are supervised learning methods that are mostly used for classifications and regression problems.

 * This class will cover the following algorithms and methods: